ichibsah/cbrbList/README.md

 This program is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with TemplateDependenceChecker.
+You should have received a copy of the GNU General Public License along with cbrblist.
 If not, see http://www.gnu.org/licenses.

 The GNU General Public License is a Free Software license.
 Like any Free Software license, it grants to you the four following freedoms: